-Port P7 is an 8-bit input/output port which is also used as a segment pins of LCD.
+Port P7 is an 8-bit input/output port which is also used as an external interrupt input, a divider output a segment pins of LCD.

-When used as input port, the respective output latch (P7DR) should be set to "1".
+When used as input port or a secondary function pins, the respective output latch (P7DR) should be set to "1".